 Usually there is a bit more dialog between the 45-90 second sessions of bilateral stimulation, but with EMDR, you are actually healing when you are taking ‘bites’ out of the overwhelming memory rather than when you are talking with me about it.
 My job is to make sure you don’t take too big of a bite.

 2. EMDR helps you much more quickly and thoroughly than some other, more direct methods.
 The difference I see in my own life, with my clients, and from many studies I’ve read on EMDR effectiveness consistently demonstrate how people experience major shifts in their lives even after a few EMDR sessions.
 Of course, it isn’t as easy as I thought when I first saw my therapist, Rochelle.
 I had naively wished I would go into her office, she would “EMDR” me a couple of times, and I would be over my most recent break-up and able to experience intimacy again.
-She gently helped me understand how it really works during our first session: First, I had to prepare myself by learning how to be grounded when I was triggered (see my posts about using ‘container’ here and ‘safe space’ here).
-Then we needed to draw-up a map of where we were going (see my post about making a trauma/loss list here).
+She gently helped me understand how it really works during our first session: First, I had to prepare myself by learning how to be grounded when I was triggered.
+Then we needed to draw-up a map of where we were going.
 [Next week I’ll talk more about other tools you’ll need to help you start your own quest to find healing.]

 Even though I was impatient with her, wanting to get to my current problem, these tools have proven invaluable in my everyday life.
 Finally, after 4-5 sessions of preparation, Rochelle confidently led me into the heart of what was really wrong, by starting from the actual beginning.
 Remarkably, I began to experience my life in noticeably different ways after 2-3 sessions.
 I had not realized how profoundly my past experiences were impacting me in the here and now.